 HHS is engaging with state officials to address concerns they may have about the care or impact of unaccompanied children in their states, while making sure the children are treated humanely and consistent with the law as they go through immigration court proceedings that will determine whether they will be removed and repatriated, or qualify for some form of relief.

 HHS has strong policies in place to ensure the privacy and safety of unaccompanied children by maintaining the confidentiality of their personal information.
 These children may have histories of abuse or may be seeking safety from threats of violence.
 They may have been trafficked or smuggled.
 HHS cannot release information about individual children that could compromise the child's location or identity.

-The data in the table below shows state-by-state data of unaccompanied children released to sponsors as of November 30, 2019.
-ACF will update this data each month.
+The data in the table below shows state-by-state data of unaccompanied children released to sponsors as of November 30, 2020.
 ACF will update this data each month.
 View unaccompanied children released to sponsors by county.

 Please note: ORR makes considerable effort to provide precise and timely data to the public, but adjustments occasionally occur following review and reconciliation.
 The FY2014 release data posted in the chart below were updated on March 13, 2015.
 The FY2015 release data were updated May 9, 2016.
 The FY2017 release data were updated May 22, 2018.
 The FY2018 release data were updated December 3, 2019.
 Questions may be addressed to ORR directly, at (202) 401-9246.